 Other NLP demos from AI2 to check out:

-Knowledge graphs are one of the pieces that can be needed for AI capable of general common sense reasoning and things in the world relate to each other, From more known projects like Google’s knowledge graph to lesser known projects such as http://www.cyc.com/.
+Knowledge graphs are one of the pieces that can be needed for AI to be capable of general common sense reasoning and be capable of knowing how things in the world relate to each other.
+There are several projects, from more known ones like Google’s knowledge graph to lesser known projects such as http://www.cyc.com/.
 Graph databases can be used to develop your own specific knowledge graphs.
 Ontotext is one of many companies developing such graph DBs https://ontotext.com/products/ontotext-platform/.
 Such platforms can be used for AIs to store their knowledge representations in a connected relationship format and keep them continuously updated.